yukitsuji/Advanced_Lane_Finding/README.md

 ![alt text][image3]

-### 3. How to use color transforms, gradients or other methods to create a thresholded binary image.
+### 3. How to use color transforms, gradients to create a thresholded binary image.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines from 69 to 146 in `main.py`).
 And you can see example of thresholding 16 and 17rd code cell in `Advanced_Lane_Finding.ipynb`